 - A. On or after March 1, 2021, a provider, shall disclose to a patient, as defined in section 12-30-115(1)(a), C.R.S., instances of sexual misconduct, including a conviction or guilty plea as set forth in section 12-30-115(2)(a), C.R.S., or final agency action resulting in probation or limitation of the provider's ability to practice as set forth is section 12-30-115(2)(b), C.R.S. - B. Form of Disclosure: The written disclosure shall include all information specified in section 12-30-115(3), C.R.S., and consistent with the sample model disclosure form as set forth in Appendix B to these rules.
 The patient must, through his or her signature on the disclosure form, acknowledge the receipt of the disclosure and agree to treatment with the registrant. - C. Timing of Disclosure: This disclosure shall be provided to a patient the same day the patient schedules a professional services appointment with the provider.
 If an appointment is scheduled the same day that services will be provided or if an appointment is not necessary, the disclosure must be provided in advance of the treatment. - 1.
 The written disclosure and agreement to treatment must be completed prior to each treatment appointment with a patient unless the treatment will occur in a series over multiple appointments or a patient/patient schedules follow-up treatment appointments. - 2.
-For treatment series or follow-up treatment appointments, one disclosure prior to the first appointment is sufficient, unless the information the provider is required to disclose pursuant to section 12-30-115, C.R.S., has changed since the most recent disclosure, in which case an updated disclosure must be provided to a patient and signed before treatment may continue. - D. As set forth in section 12-30-115(3)(e), C.R.S., the requirement to disclose the conviction, guilty plea, or agency action ends when the provider has satisfied the requirements of the probation or other limitation and is no longer on probation or otherwise subject to a limitation on the ability to practice the provider's profession. - E. A provider is not required to provide the written disclosure before providing professional services to the patient in the following instances as set forth in section 12-20-115(4), C.R.S.: - 1.
-The patient is unconscious or otherwise unable to comprehend the disclosure and a guardian of the patient is unavailable;
+For treatment series or follow-up treatment appointments, one disclosure prior to the first appointment is sufficient, unless the information the provider is required to disclose pursuant to section 12-30-115, C.R.S., has changed since the most recent disclosure, in which case an updated disclosure must be provided to a patient and signed before treatment may continue.

-- 2. The patient visit occurs in an emergency room or freestanding emergency department or the visit is unscheduled, including consultations in inpatient facilities; or - 3.
-The provider providing the professional service to the patient is not known to the patient until immediately prior to the start of the visit; or - 4.
-The provider does not have a direct treatment relationship or have direct contact with the patient.
+- D. As set forth in section 12-30-115(3)(e), C.R.S., the requirement to disclose the conviction, guilty plea, or agency action ends when the provider has satisfied the requirements of the probation or other limitation and is no longer on probation or otherwise subject to a limitation on the ability to practice the provider's profession. - E. A provider is not required to provide the written disclosure before providing professional services to the patient in the following instances as set forth in section 12-30-115(4), C.R.S.: - The patient is unconscious or otherwise unable to comprehend the disclosure and sign an acknowledgment of receipt of the disclosure pursuant to section 12-30-115(3)(d), C.R.S., and a guardian of the patient is unavailable to comprehend the disclosure and sign the acknowledgment; - 2.
+The visit occurs in an emergency room or freestanding emergency department or the visit is unscheduled, including consultations in inpatient facilities; or - 3.
+The provider who will be treating the patient during the visit is not known to the patient until immediately prior to the start of the visit. - F. The provider who does not have a direct treatment relationship or have direct contact with the patient is not required to make the disclosure required by this section.